J0rgeSerran0/Flutter-Samples/README.md

 }
 ```

-### Simple Sample with AppBar
+### Template with AppBar
-> This is a very simple sample of a Flutter app with an App Bar.
+> This is a template of a Flutter app with an App Bar.
 You can use it as a canvas of a blank app

 ```dart
 import 'package:flutter/material.dart';